 - There is no medical detection or cure

 Autism and Cord Blood Stem Cells

-Duke University are also investigating the application of cord blood in the treatment of autism.
-The research project will use umbilical cord blood to treat a total of 390 children and adults with the condition through a series of clinical trials.
-The study is based on previous research and the researchers hypothesise that cord blood could promote the repair of damaged or dysfunctional areas of the brain.
+Duke University, North Carolina, is also investigating the application of cord blood in the treatment of autism.
+The research project uses umbilical cord blood to treat a total of 390 children and adults with the condition through a series of clinical trials.

 Autism and Stem Cell Headlines